pappitti/sector-classification-assistant/README.md

 ## Running other models

-If you wish to run other models by modifying MyEmbeddingPipiline in worker.js, note that you need to modify the classification files (/assets/GICS.json and /asset/NACE.json) as the sector description embeddings are stored there, but only for bge-small-en-v1.5 and all-MiniLM-L6-v2.
+If you wish to run other models by modifying MyEmbeddingPipeline in worker.js, note that you need to modify the classification files (/assets/GICS.json and /asset/NACE.json) as the sector description embeddings are stored there, but only for bge-small-en-v1.5 and all-MiniLM-L6-v2.
 This repo (in python) can provide tools to this by just passing the name of the new model : https://github.com/pappitti/sector-classification
 It can also be used to embed sectors according to your own classifications